MaidaKosser/portfolio-of-maida/README.md

-# 🌟 Maida Kosser – Personal Portfolio Website
+# 🌟 Maida Kosser – Personal Portfolio

 Welcome to my personal portfolio repository!
 I'm **Maida Kosser**, a passionate and creative **Software Engineer**, showcasing my projects, skills, and experience in this fully responsive and modern portfolio website.